stevearrants/styleguide/docs/structurecontent.md

 > Validate your document

-Tables are a good way to visualize a lot of data.
+Tables are an effective way to visualize large amounts of data.
 Long paragraphs with a lot of names, dates, and other information are much more difficult to scan than this:

 | Dates covered|Report Due|
 |---|---|